FactVerse Omniverse Adaptor User Guide

 Test connection and data-driven effects

 You can import the Adaptor plugin into official Omniverse applications (such as USD Composer or Isaac Sim) to verify connectivity with the FactVerse platform, test DFS data-driven effects, and ensure the scene loads correctly.
+Application scenarios:

 • Verify that the plugin can successfully connect to the FactVerse platform.

-• Test if DFS data driving works correctly (e.g., check if the robotic arm moves as expected).
+• Test if the DFS data driving works correctly (e.g., check if the robotic arm moves as expected).

 • Provide visual verification support for future remote deployment and custom app development.